qtranslate/qtranslate-xt/readme.txt

 == Changelog ==

+= 2.7.1 =
+* enabled translation of image 'alt' attribute.
+* corrected behaviour of category and tag editing pages when admin language is not the default one.
+* hid 'Quick Edit' in category and tag editing pages since it does not work as user would expect.
+One has to use "Edit" link to edit category or tag name.

 = 2.7 =
-* enabled translations of image captions, titles and descriptions.
+* enabled translations of image captions, titles and descriptions (but not 'alt').

 = 2.6.4 =
 * improved Description, FAQ and other documentation.